Princess (singer): Career

 Her third album, Say It, which was slated for release in 1990, was never issued due to budget concerns.
 She did provide backing vocals on Vanilla Ice album To the Extreme in 1990, however by the next year she had moved to the United States and retired from music.

-In 1998; Princess issued a single release of a cover of The Sweeter He Is by The Soul Children.
-It did not chart.
+In 1998; Princess issued an independent single release of a cover of The Sweeter He Is by The Soul Children.
+It did not chart, but caught the attention of songwriter Isaac Hayes.

-In 2003, after moving back to England, Princess formed her own music label with her brother Donovan, OnDa Ground Music Label, which has released all her music since, and released her first single in 14 years, "Ride", with rap ensemble E.E.D.B.
-A music video was filmed in 2004 which referenced her retirement.
+In 2003, after moving back to England, Princess formed her own music label with her brother Donovan, OnDa Ground Music Label, which has released all her music since, and released her first single in 14 years, "Ride", with rap ensemble E.E.D.B., or Eagle E and Doc B. A music video was filmed in 2004 which referenced her retirement.

 She appeared in ITV's 2005 production Hit Me, Baby, One More Time, singing Kylie Minogue's "Slow".
 During the recording of the production; she announced a studio album, "Temple of Love" which was never released.

 In 2008, Princess released single "Sweet Money" which failed to chart.
 A similar issue happened with her 2010 single "One Away".

-In April 2014, she released her third album, The Emergence, her first in 27 years.
+In April 2014, following four years of work, she released her third album, The Emergence, her first in 27 years.
 It was the first in a trilogy of albums, the other ones titled The Passion and The One.
 To support the album, Princess released one single and music video "I'm Gonna Love Ya".

 In March 2019, she released the EP "The Passion Part 1".
+It had one single, "So Far From My Baby", which previously had a promotional release in 2015.
+The remixed version featured a music video, which is Princess' latest to date.

 In May 2021, Princess released a teaser for her single "Silhouettes in the Dark", which can be found on her YouTube channel.
 In July that year, an interview with Princess and her brother Donovan was featured on "A Journey Through Soul" podcast, which would later return in November.

 On 14 February 2023 she released the single "Will You Call Me" from her upcoming album "The Passion".

 On 28 August 2025, Princess released a new single "London Town" on her bandcamp website.
 The single was originally recorded in 2012.
+In November of that year, Princess appeared on Music For Global Change with Skyler Jett where she teased three new songs from "The Passion".
+On July 3, 2026, Princess released "The Passion" as a full length 14 track album, with two bonus tracks "Will You Call Me" and "Lonesome".